 Know This About Beijing

 This city is huge (very huge).
 Although Beijing's metro makes it incredibly easy to get around the city, it's a good idea to choose somewhere to stay that's near most of the sites you're planning to see so that you can cut down some of your transportation time.
 We suggest booking a place in the Dongcheng District —there you'll find most of the tourist attractions on your itinerary (places like Tiananmen Square, the Temple of Heaven, the Wangfujing Walking Street) and others.

 - Sitting On The City Walls Courtyard Hostel

 Red Lantern Hostel

-The Red Lantern Hostel calls itself "a slice of Heaven that everyone can afford"- but just because it's affordable doesn't mean it's low quality!
-With clean rooms and cute charm it's a great place to spend your time.
+We've heard that the rooms are clean and full of charm.
 It also has a great location and within walking distance of three subway stations (which is the best way to get around Beijing), it won't take you long to get to The Forbidden City and other popular areas of downtown Beijing.

 You can book a good variety of tours through the hostel and they offer several different tours of the Great Wall.

 Dorm rooms start at around $20 a night.
 Book here.

 Our ILP volunteers love this hostel (and reviews on Hostelworld agree); this spot has a couple thousand fabulous reviews that mention a perfect location, really helpful staff, plus a cool vibe.
 I loved, loved, loved the cool courtyard (helpful when it came to repacking your bags after a long day in the city).